 Tax audits (i) that may lead to a criminal procedure, (ii) where the anti-avoidance rules (see 4, above) or the tax transparency rules apply, (iii) that deal with tax havens, or (iv) that involve an exchange of information request from a foreign tax authority, can last up to 18 months and the SII may decide to extend them for an additional six-month period.

 Both the SII and the courts are authorized to examine a taxpayer’s banking records, even if they are subject to secrecy rules.
 The bank, however, must inform the taxpayer of the request made by the SII and can only provide those records to the SII if the taxpayer has authorized it, unless the SII can produce an order from the Tax and Customs Tribunal.
-In any case, provided the SII has a court order, it may request banks and exchange bureaus to furnish information on remittances in and out of Chile undertaken by their customers during the preceding taxable year in excess of US$10,000.
+In any case, provided the SII has a court order, it may ask banks and exchange bureaus to furnish information on remittances in and out of Chile undertaken by their customers during the preceding taxable year in excess of US$10,000.

+The SII can also ask banks to provide it with bank records in order to comply with requests made in application of tax treaties entered into by Chile with foreign jurisdictions.
+However, banks are only under an obligation to provide information if it relates to accounts held by nonresident individuals or legal entities.
+Banks are required to keep such information for seven years.

 During a tax audit, the SII can determine a taxpayer’s taxable basis with the information it has available if the taxpayer has failed to answer the information requests made by the SII or provides insufficient information.
 Specifically, if the value on the transfer of property or on the provision of a service is relevant for purposes of determining a taxpayer’s tax liability, the SII is entitled to make its own valuation if the value used by the taxpayer is notoriously lower than the market value or than what is normally charged in similar transactions, after taking into account the taxpayer’s facts and circumstances.
 However, the SII may not exercise these powers in transactions involving either: